 There is a huge shortage of donor eggs in the UK.
 For women who have a low egg reserve, those who have experienced an early menopause, or been made infertile after life-saving cancer treatment, donor eggs offer the only hope of conception.

 In an egg sharing cycle, you donate half the eggs you produce in one treatment cycle to someone who needs them, and keep the other half for your own IVF treatment.
-The savings to the cost of treatment will apply to the cycle in which the eggs are collected

 - pre-treatment screening tests

 - clinical advice